If you’re looking for tips to help you reset your Schlage Keypad Lock without code, you’re on the right page.

 - To confirm whether the reset is successful, enter one of the default 4-digit codes (User Code) to see if the bolt moves.
 If it does, the reset was successful.

 That’s all you need to do to reset your Schlage Keypad Lock.
 As you can see, you don’t need to enter any code.

-- Slide the battery cover up to remove it.
-Next, disconnect the batteries.
+- Remove the battery cover.
+Next, disconnect the battery.